sarahciston/codingcare/posts/guide.md

 ### we live for snacks
 Seriously, snacks get cited as the number one item that keep bringing students to our meetups.
 Snacks are magic.
 How do snacks do it?

 >>"While this is a cliche food has always brought people together.
 Snacking together in the SCA basement brought out some of the best discussions and ideas I have entertained in college."
-(Ada Toydemir, (XXX major, they/them)
+(Ada Toydemir, (CS, they/them)

 ### we start each session with a shared playlist
 And it is on point!
 The Creative Code Collective theme song is Queen's "Don't Stop Me Now," which came to be when at our first meetup a quiet student piped up out of the blue with this amazing suggestion for our background tunes.
 I was blown away.
 And it has been our rallying call ever since.